zsunAI/Diagnosis-LVO-on-non-contrast-CT/README.md

 *************************************

 ## **stage3: 2D MIP images of the segmented large vessels were generated.**
+---
 A 2D nnU-Net model was applied for precise localization and classification of the occlusion site (M1, M2, C7, C7+M1, or M1+M2).
 The input patch size, batch size, and voxel spacing follow the specific configurations defined by the respective nnU-Net plans.

+## **Citation**
+---
+If you find our paper and code useful in your research, please consider giving a star ⭐ and citation.